sflems/led-board-manager/README.md

 cd
 sudo rm -rfv nhl-led-scoreboard-webgui
 ```
-The `nhl-led-scoreboard/config/bak` directory created at install will remain.
-It contains any profiles backed up from the GUI as well the original schema and config files.
+Any profiles backed up from the GUI and the config file will remain in the `config/` directory.

 ##### Remove the Supervisor Configuration if present:
 ```